markliquid1/regulatordocumentation/docs/hardware/input-protection.md

-# Input Protection with USB Power Integration
+# Input Protection for most of the board

 ## Device Overview
 - **Part Number**: TPS4800-Q1